tsouche/learn-docker/tutorial.md

 ```
 Notice that `CONTAINER ID` matches what is displayed on [http://localhost:4000](http://localhost:4000).

 Now, you will use `docker container stop` to end the process, using the `CONTAINER ID` to tell which container should be stopped.
 Docker will need few seconds to actually stop the container, and it will output the container ID once it is done.
-In parallel, you can refresh the web page on [http://localhost:4000](http://localhost:4000) until the container stops, and you will then see the `Unable to Connect` page.
+In parallel, you can refresh the web page on [http://localhost:4000](http://localhost:4000) until the container stops, and the browser will then be unable to connect:

 ```
 tuto@laptop:~$ docker container stop b3bdcd7596de